-Note: For the purposes of making this a beginner’s guide we have over-simplified the classification and hazard types of fireworks.
-For a more detailed and technically correct guide, see our Firework Classifications article.
+Note: For the purposes of making this a beginner’s guide I have over-simplified the classification and hazard types of fireworks.
+For a more detailed and technically correct guide, see the Firework Classifications article.

 As a consumer you wouldn’t ordinarily have to worry too much about this, unless you are buying a very large amount of fireworks or intending to store them for a long time before your display, in which case you would need to observe the laws relating to the maximum amount you can store and the time limits on this storage.

 However, more and more firework retailers are making reference in their sales literature to the 1.3G and 1.4G classification in particular pushing 1.3G as a more powerful firework, or emphasising “1.3G effects” as a selling point.